bekirtahagd/fighting-game/README.md

-(work in progress)
+# Fighting-Game-Prototype

-# fighting-game
+Followed this tutorial (https://youtu.be/vyqbNFMDRGQ) from Chris Courses to learn the basics of HTML Canvas and some very basic fighting-game mechanics to further improve my skills.
+I hope to work on a more advanced fighting game project in the future.

- A cool fighting game
+#Images

 # Demo
 https://bekirtahagd.github.io/fighting-game-prototype/